gershwin-desktop/ghostbsd-gershwin-ports/README.md

 sudo make ports
 ```

-This will:
+This will:`
-- Install overlay ports and `gershwin.mk` into `/usr/ports`
-- Set up a poudriere jail and port tree (if not already set up)
+- Set up a poudriere jail using pkgbase to install GhostBSD
+- Mount /usr/ports to ports jail
+- Mount ports-overlay into ports jail
 - Build all ports listed in `ports.list`

-### Clean All Overlay Data
+### Clean All Data

 ```
 sudo make clean
 ```

 This will:
-- Remove all overlay ports listed in `ports.list` from `/usr/ports`
-- Remove `Mk/Uses/gershwin.mk`
-- Destroy all poudriere datasets under `/zroot/gnustep-build`
+- Destroy all poudriere datasets under `/zroot/gnustep-build and leave /usr/ports untouched`